josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 </CalloutPlusQuote>

 And even where they _did_ matter, I paid a cost for doing more, faster.
-I added a bunch of abandoned side-projects to the old pile, but unlike before, I didn't even come away with any new skills or experience.
+I added a bunch of abandoned side projects to the old pile, but unlike before, I didn't even come away with any new skills or experience.

 If anything, it seemed like I knew _less_ than before.